 For one thing, offering a virtual alternative to an event allows more people to participate.
 People from all over the world can tune in!
 And this means more supporters who might give to your cause.

-Hybrid events continue to rise in popularity, especially after this spike in virtual experiences.
+Note that hybrid events continue to rise in popularity, especially after this spike in virtual experiences.
 People will grow accustomed to the convenience, so make sure you flesh out your virtual resources and tools now.
 This way, you set up the foundation for future event success, no matter which type of event you want to host.

 2. What tools do you need to plan an event?

-Whether you’re planning an in-person or virtual event, you’ll need a dependable arsenal of event registration and management tools.
+If you’re planning an in-person or virtual event, you’ll need a dependable arsenal of event registration and management tools.
 Consider the following:

 - Event registration tool.
 The right tool can net you 29% more completed registrations!